abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ## Keycloak OAuth

-Keycloak's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for apps that don't have access to a web browser.
+Keycloak's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for applications that do not have access to a web browser.

 ### Keycloak OAuth

 Enable other users to authorize your OAuth App.
-Create your keycloack credentials and set the correct credentials for keycloak Authentification API
+Create your Keycloak credentials and configure the Keycloak authentication API:

 ```json
 'keycloak': {